-Seb is an accomplished sailor, engineer and expedition guide with 15 years’ military experience in the Royal Navy.
-After re-inventing himself from helicopter engineer to naval historian, he now works aboard luxury cruise ships and expedition yachts engaging, inspiring and activating people to connect with nature and the great outdoors.
-His multi-disciplinary background is known for creating unique expedition experiences, with his love for storytelling keeping those whiling to listen in awe.
-Seb has also worked as a photographer, TV contributor, remote areas medic, polar bear guard, expedition leader and a tour manager — taking care of people and the environment with the utmost diligence.
+Seb is an accomplished sailor, engineer and expedition guide with 18 years’ military experience in the Royal Navy.
+After re-inventing himself from helicopter engineer to polar historian, he now works aboard luxury ships and mega-yachts engaging, inspiring and activating people to connect with nature and the great outdoors.
+His multi-disciplinary background is known for creating unique heritage interpretation experiences, with his love for storytelling keeping those whiling to listen in awe.
+Seb has also worked as a photographer, TV talent, remote areas medic, polar bear guard, mountain guide and expedition leader — taking care of people and the environment with the utmost diligence.

-Seb is a Fellow of the Royal Geographical Society, Member of the Explorers Club, a joint recipient of the Royal Institute of Navigation Certificate of Achievement and a joint Royal Yachting Association / Union Internationale Motonautique powerboat world record holder.
+Seb is a Fellow of the Royal Geographical Society, Certified Polar Guide, Member of the Explorers Club, a joint recipient of the Royal Institute of Navigation Certificate of Achievement and a joint Royal Yachting Association / Union Internationale Motonautique powerboat world record holder.

 When Seb is not employed onboard expedition ships, he spends time at home in Worcestershire, England, researching historical subjects or developing plans for private and academic expeditions.

 The Royal Geographical Society (with the Institute of British Geographers) is the UK's leading learned society for the advancement of geographical sciences founded in 1830.
 Today, it is the leading centre for geographers and geographical learning.
 The Society has over 16,500 members and its work reaches millions of people each year.